 - Allergists may bill HCPCS code G2211 if they are the continuing focal point for all needed patient services.

-When Should I Not Bill G2211?
+When should I not bill G2211?

 The complexity that G2211 intends to capture is not inherent in the clinical condition itself, but rather the burden and complexity that accompanies ongoing care for a patient.
 Consider a patient with a condition such as asthma, for instance.
 Whether an allergist may bill G2211 for that patient’s treatment depends entirely on whether the allergist plans to continue being the focal point of care for either that patient’s asthma or for all needed patient services.
 Whether the asthma is complex or well-managed at that point does not matter.

-In addition, HCPCS code G2211 cannot be billed in conjunction with modifier 25.
-Modifier 25 is defined as a significant, separately identifiable E/M service by the same physician or other qualified health care professional on the same day of a procedure or other service.
 Because spirometry codes must be billed with a “25” modifier, allergists will have to choose between using a spirometry code or the new G2211 code as an add-on to O/O E/M codes.
-Notably, the reimbursement amounts for spirometry codes 94010 and 94060 (CMS national rates of $26.85 and $38.31, respectively) are higher than the reimbursement rate for G2211 (national rate of $16.05).
+Notably, the reimbursement amounts for spirometry codes 94010 and 94060 (2025 CMS national rates of $26.52 and $37.85, respectively) are higher than the reimbursement rate for G2211 (national rate of $15.53).
 Thus, allergists may be better off using the spirometry code in conjunction with O/O E/M visits, where appropriate, rather than G2211.

-Appropriate Documentation for G2211
+Appropriate documentation for G2211

 - That it is medically reasonable and necessary for the practitioner to report G2211.